MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-analyze-actual-versus-budget.md

 > [!TIP]
 > Use the **View by** field on the **G/L Balance/Budget** page to select the period length.
 Use the **View as** field to select the way the amounts will be calculated, either **Net Change** or **Balance at Date**.
 Choose the **Previous Period** or **Next Period** action to change the period.

-## To view actual and budgeted amounts for several periods
+## <a name="to-view-actual-and-budgeted-amounts-for-several-periods"></a>To view actual and budgeted amounts for several periods

 Instead of viewing the actual and budgeted amounts for all accounts within a single period, you can view a number of periods for a single account.